-As an expert sommelier and brewer, I have had my fair share of experiences with carbon dioxide (CO2) in both cellars and facilities.
+As an expert sommelier and brewer, I have had my fair share of experiences with carbon dioxide (CO2) in both wine cellars and brewing facilities.
 Detecting a CO2 leak is crucial for the safety of everyone in the vicinity, as high levels of CO2 can be harmful, even fatal.
 One effective method to detect a CO2 leak is by using a CO2 leak detector, such as the SAN-13.

 The SAN-13 CO2 leak detector operates by utilizing a sampling tube to measure carbon dioxide levels instantly.
 At the core of this device is a non-dispersive infrared sensor (NDIR) which ensures continued accuracy in detecting CO2 levels.
 This sensor works by emitting infrared light and measuring the amount of light absorbed by the CO2 molecules.
 By analyzing the absorption pattern, the device can determine the concentration of CO2 in the air.